knojuan/heroless/11_actions.md

 ### Assist
 *1 AP | Requires Proximity*

-You lend your attention, effort, or expertise to support another character's action.
+You lend your attention, effort, or expertise to support a nearby character's action.
 Assisting can mean helping lift a barrier, providing light, holding a tool, or offering verbal guidance.

 - Declare your intent to assist before the primary character makes their roll.
 - You must be within reach or have the means to meaningfully contribute.